 Injured and need a lawyer?
 Call Michigan Auto Law

-If you have been injured in a motor vehicle crash and you have questions about your legal rights, you can call toll free anytime 24/7 at (866) 886-9668 for a free consultation with one of our experienced auto accident attorneys.
-You can also get help from an experienced attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a car accident in Michigan and have questions about a medical lien, call now (800) 968-1001 for a free consultation with one an experienced car accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.